Health & Wellbeing Service

 Although breast-feeding reduces your fertility and your periods may not return for up to a year, you may start to ovulate earlier, so you should always take precautions.
 To discover all the options available, your midwife, GP or family planning clinic will be able to advise you.

 Ideally, barrier methods or natural birth control methods should be used instead of medicated contraceptives, especially if you are breastfeeding.
-Information about natural family planning can be found on the Foresight Pre-Conception Care website, here.
-This explains the myths and misconceptions about natural family planning and, if practiced correctly, it is more successful than other contraception methods.
+Information about natural family planning can be found on the Natural Family Planning Teachers’ Association website, here.
+This explains how fertility works and how to chart your cycle.
+If practiced correctly, it is more successful than other contraception methods.
 You will also know when you are at your most fertile which could help if you plan to have another baby in the future.

 Parent & Baby Websites